Duties and Responsibilities

-Margaret Downie is a Senior Lecturer and Postgraduate Programme Manager for Law courses.
-She is Director for Resources Law School.
+Margaret Downie is a Senior Lecturer and Director for Resources Law School.
 She was a solicitor in Aberdeen and Glasgow for over 15 years and has a wide range of experience of private practice, in particular in the employment area, tribunal work and civil litigation.
 She continues to do consultancy work

 Margaret's main areas of interest are Employment Law and Access to Justice.

 She is happy to supervise dissertations in the areas of Employment Law (including Equality and Collective Employment Law) and Access to Justice (including ADR and tribunals).
 Margaret is currently principal supervisor for research student, Jassim Al-Obaidli.

 - Member of the Socio Legal Studies Association